zer0glitch/Ansible-OpenSSL/README.md

 ## How to use

-First you need to setup a CA in the specific format these scripts are expecting:
+First you need to setup a CA in the specific format these scripts are expecting.
+By default the CA cert will be left intact if it exists.
+The `force` option will when set to ***true*** will overwrite the ca.

 ```yaml
 ---